ejsdotsh/ejsb/README.md

 - `make nrf` builds the Nornir + FastAPI container
 - `make grn` builds the Gornir + Net/HTTP container

+## potential future use-cases and features

+- dashboards and reporting
+  - status
+  - utilization
+  - standards compliance
+  - locate a host by mac-address or IP, return (optionally change) the configuration
+- configuration backup and version control
+- configuration changes and verification
+- jupyter notebook(s) for interactive data analysis, dashboards, training and documentation, ops playbooks, and reporting

 ## references/inspiration